HypeCheck

 Weight Loss

-Bitter orange extract may modestly boost fat burning during exercise, but evidence is limited and mixed.
+Bitter orange extract may slightly boost fat burning during exercise, but carries real cardiovascular risks.

 Bitter Orange Extract